The Princess Theatre ghost is said to haunt one of Melbourne's most iconic buildings. Is it the spirit of a singer who died onstage?

 A full house was in attendance for the eagerly anticipated show, and the first few acts were generously received; Federici giving a dynamic performance.

-At the dramatic conclusion to the piece, Federici was lowered through a trapdoor in the floor, symbolising his descent to hell.
+At the dramatic conclusion to the piece, Satan wrapped his scarlet cloak around Faust, and the pair were lowered through a trapdoor, symbolising the descent to hell.
 The enraptured crowd erupted into thunderous applause, lasting several minutes.

-Glowing tributes were published in the local press, and a collection taken up for his widow and two children (who returned to England shortly afterward).
+Glowing tributes were published in the local press, and a collection taken up for his widow and two children (who later returned to England).

 ‘Attending the theatre when a fire alarm had sounded, it was a false alarm, one of the fireman attempted to open a sliding section of the roof to let some fresh air in.